Do you smoke?

 And that’s just one of 50 different artworks & installations there are to explore.
 The rest of the exhibition is all split up into four distinct sections, each dealing with a different fundamental aspect of humanity: Genetics, Minds & Bodies, Infection, and Environmental Breakdown.

 There’s not just artworks either, with lab equipment like hand-held gene sequencer, and a mail-order genetic editing kit on display too.
 Seeing as it’s planned to be permanent though, emphasis is being placed on less on the cutting edge of scientific discoveries, and more on the larger ones that have shaped our present world.

 Which is Wellcoming.

-NOTE: Being human launches on the 5th September at the Wellcome Collection.
+NOTE: Being Human is on permanent display at the Wellcome Collection.
 It’s free entry, and you can find out more at their website right HERE.

 Wellcome Collection | 183 Euston Road, NW1 2BE

 Like museums?
 Well, here are the best in London…

 The Nudge is an independent, searchable and highly-curated guide to the most interesting places to go and things to do in London, giving members unrestricted access to our full compendium of continually-updated restaurants, bars, events, exhibitions, date ideas, itineraries, member perks, weekend guides, monthly agendas and more – all delivered via our website, email newsletters & members’ app.

 Join us to see what’s hot in London this week; to explore all of the recommendations & ideas stored within The Nudge’s website and members’ app; and to start making the most of life in London today.
 Start Free One Week Trial